manish1906/UI-ROUTER/README.md

 # UI-ROUTER

-Learn basic of ui-router and make demo on that
+In this demo, Provide basic of ui-router